KavyaN025/Web-Development/README.md

 # Web-Developement

-Author - Kavya Namburi
+Author: Kavya Namburi

 ---

-## 🪨📄✂️ Project 1: Rock-Paper-Scissors Game
+## 1.🪨📄✂️ Project 1: Rock-Paper-Scissors Game

 This is a simple **Rock-Paper-Scissors** game built using **HTML**, **CSS**, and **JavaScript**.
 The game allows users to play against a computer opponent with visual feedback and minimal animations.